CommonsAndCode/website/content/en/legal/imprint.md

 ## License info

-Unless otherwise stated, the content of the website is published under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode.en) licence.
+Unless otherwise stated, the content of the website is published under the [CC&nbsp;BY-SA&nbsp;4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode.en) licence.
 Photos and personal details are excluded from this rule.
 Commons & Code e.&nbsp;V. and the authors of the respective texts must be named as the author.